Notebook#

 Note

 The default nbconvert template for the HTML exporter produces the same DOM as the JupyterLab notebook, allowing for the JupyterLab CSS to be used directly.
 In JupyterLab, input areas are rendered with the CodeMirror, with a custom theme making use of the CSS variables of JupyterLab.
 In the case of nbconvert, code cells are rendered using the Pygments Python library, which produces static HTML with syntax highlighting.
-The jupyterlab_pygments Pygments theme mimicks the default CodeMirror theme of JupyterLab.
+The jupyterlab_pygments Pygments theme mimics the default CodeMirror theme of JupyterLab.

 Note